The Transfiguration on Mount Tabor

 A sudden, visible change

-The event itself is described with unusual physical precision for a Gospel miracle: Jesus "was transfigured before them.
-His face shone like the sun, and his clothes became as white as the light" (Matthew 17:2, NIV).
-Then, without warning, two more figures appear: "Moses and Elijah, talking with Jesus" (Matthew 17:3, NIV) — two towering figures from Israel's past, long dead, now standing on the mountain in conversation with him as if there were nothing strange about it at all.
+The event itself is described with unusual physical precision for a Gospel miracle: Jesus "was transfigured before them, and his face shone like the sun, and his garments became white as light" (Matthew 17:2, RSV-CE).
+Then, without warning, two more figures appear: "Moses and Elijah, talking with him" (Matthew 17:3, RSV-CE) — two towering figures from Israel's past, long dead, now standing on the mountain in conversation with him as if there were nothing strange about it at all.

 Peter's instinct, and the voice that answers it

-Peter's reaction is almost endearingly human: rather than staying silent in the face of something this overwhelming, he offers to build three shelters, "one for you, one for Moses and one for Elijah" (Matthew 17:4, NIV) — an attempt, perhaps, to hold onto the moment or give it some practical shape.
+Peter's reaction is almost endearingly human: rather than staying silent in the face of something this overwhelming, he offers to build three shelters, "one for you and one for Moses and one for Elijah" (Matthew 17:4, RSV-CE) — an attempt, perhaps, to hold onto the moment or give it some practical shape.
 He's cut off mid-thought.
-"While he was still speaking, a bright cloud covered them, and a voice from the cloud said, 'This is my Son, whom I love; with him I am well pleased.
-Listen to him!'"
-(Matthew 17:5, NIV) — language that echoes the voice heard at Jesus's baptism, but now adds a direct instruction aimed at the men standing there: listen to him.
+"He was still speaking, when lo, a bright cloud overshadowed them, and a voice from the cloud said, 'This is my beloved Son, with whom I am well pleased; listen to him'" (Matthew 17:5, RSV-CE) — language that echoes the voice heard at Jesus's baptism, but now adds a direct instruction aimed at the men standing there: listen to him.

 Terror, and an ordinary hand on the shoulder

-The disciples' response isn't wonder but fear: they "fell facedown to the ground, terrified" (Matthew 17:6, NIV).
-What ends the moment isn't another vision but something almost startlingly plain: "Jesus came and touched them.
-'Get up,' he said.
-'Don't be afraid.'
-When they looked up, they saw no one except Jesus" (Matthew 17:7-8, NIV).
+The disciples' response isn't wonder but fear: they "fell on their faces, and were filled with awe" (Matthew 17:6, RSV-CE).
+What ends the moment isn't another vision but something almost startlingly plain: "Jesus came and touched them, saying, 'Rise, and have no fear.'
+And when they lifted up their eyes, they saw no one but Jesus only" (Matthew 17:7-8, RSV-CE).
 The mountain, the light, Moses and Elijah, the voice from the cloud — all of it gives way, in the end, to an ordinary touch and an ordinary command to stand, with Jesus alone left standing in front of them, exactly as he'd been before they climbed.

 Trivia